ansys/scade-design-rules/doc/source/rules/traceability/has_link_or_part_of_equationset.rst

 .. start_description

-This rule checks if the elements have traceability links via the ALM Gateway or is part of an Equation Set
+This rule checks if the elements have traceability links via the ALM Gateway or is part of an Equation Set.

 .. end_description